biodash/biodash.github.io/content/codeclub/S05E06/index.md

 We will cover a few more tricks to import data with *readr*, and will also cover *exporting* data.
 We will talk about:

-1. Controlling column types, <br>
+1. Controlling column types when reading data,

-2. Reading data from multiple files, and <br>
+2. Reading data from multiple files, and

-3. Writing to a file. <br>
+3. Writing to a file.

 We will again be using the `tidyverse` and `janitor` packages, so we first need make sure these packages are installed, and then load them for the current session using [`library()`](https://rdrr.io/r/base/library.html) commands: